 • Improve ability to move.

-• Prevent or recover from a sports injury.
+• Prevent an injury.

-• Prevent disability or surgery.
+• Prevent disability or surgery

-• Recover from Surgery or prepare for surgery.
+• Recover from surgery or prepare for surgery.

 • Recover after a stroke, accident, injury, or surgery.